2026 UNSW STEM, Robotics & Coding Challenge

 Rescue Mission: Creative Coding

-• Avoid falling rocks and deliver emergency supplies to safety
+• 🪨 Dodge falling rocks while delivering emergency supplies

-• Find the safe route through a damaged highway zone
+• 🗺️ Navigate through the damaged highway zone safely

-• Collect repair parts to rebuild a collapsed bridge
+• 🔧 Collect repair parts to rebuild the collapsed bridge

 Path C